ivan-hc/AM/docs/guides-and-tutorials/bsd.md

 This change requires a reboot (as does the next point, which is the most important one for AppImages, so... wait and keep read).

 ------------------------------------------------------------------------
-## 10. Enable AppImages to use FUSE on BSD without root
+## 10. Allow AppImages to use FUSE without root privileges
 Edit the file /etc/sysctl.conf by adding this line
 ```
 vfs.usermount=1